spraakbanken/swell-project/Pseudonymization_guidelines.md

   * When the pseudonymizer comes across some kind of information in a text which may potentially be used to identify the writer, but which is not covered by any of the other pseudonymization categories, the tag < extra > is used.
   * The < extra > tag may for instance be used to mark information about very specific events in the writer's life.
   * By default we consider all "Extra" tags as obligatory to pseudonymize.
-However, the intention is to re-evaluate the category after the initial pseudonymization and see whether there is a need to separate between obligatory and non-obligatory pseudonymization of "extras".
+However, there is a need to re-evaluate the category after the initial pseudonymization and see whether there is a need to separate between obligatory and non-obligatory pseudonymization of "extras".

   <!--[//]: # (In that case, the following could apply:)